About us

 • Grand Parade building, just by the Royal Pavilion and home to the Sallis Benney Theatre and Gallery and dedicated specialist workshops and studios for practical arts courses

-• Our newest building Edward Street, just around the corner from Grand Parade, a modern media centre with its own gallery space
+• Our Edward Street building, just around the corner from Grand Parade, a modern media centre with its own gallery space

-On the Moulsecoomb campus, along the Lewes Road, courses from the Schools of Architecture and Design and School of Media are held at:
+On the Moulsecoomb campus, along the Lewes Road, courses from the Schools of Architecture, Technology & Engineering and media courses from the School of Art & Media are held at:

 • Mithras House where Architecture courses have huge dedicated studios across the top floors